 If a large amount is won in gambling, the organization that is paying the winnings sends Form W-2G, Certain Gambling Winnings, to the winner.
-The payer is required to send Form W-2G only if the winner receives:
+This form reports the amount of your winnings to you and the IRS.
+The payer must send Form W-2G only if the winner receives:

 - $1,200 or more in gambling winnings from bingo or slot machines